zoxpx/pxdocs/content/concepts/internal-kvdb.md

 ### Step 1: Identify the latest and golden kvdb backup file

 A timestamp is associated with each internal kvdb backup that is taken.
-Choose one latest backup file from all of the nodes.
+Choose the latest backup file from all the nodes.

 ### Step 2: Rename the backup file